SysKitTeam/docs-point/get-to-know-syskit-point/control-your-microsoft-365-environment.md

 * **the number of external users**, **administrators**, **inactive users**, and **users with blocked sign-in**
 * **the View All** link

-To access detailed information about all users, click on the total number of users or the **View All** link, which opens the **Users Overview** screen.
+To access detailed information about all users, click the total number of users or the **View All** link, which opens the **Users Overview** screen.

 ![Users tile](../.gitbook/assets/dashboard_users-tile.png)